-Refer to Using Your Personal Computer for general information on the use, operation, and maintenance of your computer.
-Using Your Personal Computer also contains information for helping you solve problems and get repair service or other technical assistance.
+See Using Your Personal Computer for general information on the use, operation, and maintenance of your computer.
+Using Your Personal Computer also contains information to help you solve problems and get repair service or other technical assistance.

 Available Options and Features